Bloom-host/BloomDocs/docs/plugins/geysermc.md

 [Download the plugin](https://ci.nukkitx.com/job/GeyserMC/job/Geyser/job/master/lastSuccessfulBuild/artifact/bootstrap/spigot/target/Geyser-Spigot.jar) and upload the jar into your `plugins` folder.
 Restart or turn on the server.
 If you need help installing plugins, check out [this guide](https://docs.bloom.host/bukkit-plugins).

-Once you've installed it, make a ticket in Bloom's [discord](https://discord.com/invite/bloom) and request a 19132 port for Bedrock.
+Once you've installed it, create the allocation 19132 under the ports & proxies on the panel.

 After that, just restart the server, and Bedrock players should now be able to connect to your Java server.